bdnelson-4S/bdnelson-4S/_posts/2026-07-16-Lessons-from-The-Rabbit-Listened.md

 # ==========================================================================

 layout: single                             # Uses the theme's 'single' page layout template
-title: ""  # Sets the page title and primary header metadata
+title: "Lessons from The Rabbit Listened"  # Sets the page title and primary header metadata
-excerpt: "" # Page summary for card teasers & search previews
+excerpt: "What you can learn about presence and listening from a children's book." # Page summary for card teasers & search previews
 header:
   teaser: /Assets/therabbitlistened.jpg    # Defines thumbnail image used in grid post previews
 ---